Social Proof 101

 How Can I Make Social Proof Work For Me?

-Social proof powers consumer decisions.
-There’s no denying that.
-Consumer conversations need to be top of mind when evaluating your marketing strategy.
-Through IGC, reviews, customer referrals, and more, your brand can make social review work for you.
+Through influencer-generated content (IGC), reviews, customer referrals, and more, your brand can make social proof work for you.
 You must assess where and how social proof impacts your business and amplify it to meet your business goals.